-For Christmas 2019, I suggest you buy your Imaginative Conservative a sapling tree.
+For this Christmas, I suggest you buy your Imaginative Conservative a sapling tree.
 That tree could be a blue spruce that might grow up to be, even more literally, a “Christmas tree” someday, but it can also be a shade tree or a tree that will produce nuts for wildlife or fruit for the family or blooms to add beauty to their lives.

 I am tempted to write a political guide to tree types—a nut tree to remind her of how nuts our politics were the year it was planted, the fruit tree to remind him we are all to produce fruit for others, the shade tree to remind us of the need for leisure and rest—but I am going to resist that idea.

 Instead, let me suggest you buy your Imaginative Conservative a tree as a reminder of core conservative principles that should unite us all and because the very act of planting a tree is conservatism at its most natural.

 Conservatism has largely lost a priority that should be near the center of our concerns—the health and stability of our natural environment.
 Imaginative Conservatives like Tolkien and Lewis and Russell Kirk once cared deeply about the health of the natural world that we live in.
 Kirk himself planted trees to repair some of the damage done by his ancestors as they made his Mecosta County into “stump country.”